-That's how I would describe it.
+That’s how I would describe it.
 I had received some intel from my partner in crime at work that recent requests for raises had not been smacked down so readily.
 Awesome.
 I had put in years of work stepping in for budgeting and forecasting for the line of business.
-I had also been reading several articles suggesting not only that women receive $0.70 on the dollar because we aren't tenacious and confident enough to ask for it but also I was reading: women will wait to ask for a raise or promotion until they fill 100% of the position, where men will ask AND receive raises and promotions at around the 60% performance mark.
+I had also been reading several articles suggesting not only that women receive $0.70 on the dollar because we aren’t tenacious and confident enough to ask for it, but even I was reading: women will wait to ask for a raise or promotion until they fill 100% of the position, where men will ask AND receive raises and promotions at around the 60% performance mark.

-In addition, several VPs and members of the management team at my line of business were pushing me to ask, as my tenure and contribution to the company were adequate in support of the request.
+Also, several VPs and members of the management team at my line of business were pushing me to ask, as my tenure and contribution to the company were adequate in support of the request.
 So, I decided to put Corporate America to the test and demand of pay, title and respect the same that any man in my position would have demanded.
-After all, worse case scenario, wouldn't it at least show my tenacity and fervor?
+After all, worse case scenario, wouldn’t it at least show my tenacity and fervor?

 But that’s not what happened

-Instead of matching my ambition with appreciation or meeting me with the respect that a tenured employee deserves, I was shrugged off as a passing thought, a last resort, a fool.
+Instead of matching my ambition with appreciation or meeting me with the respect that a tenured employee deserves, I was shrugged off as a passing thought, the last resort, a fool.
 And so I kept pushing, met with more pushback.
-"This wasn't going to work."
+“This wasn’t going to work.”
 I thought to myself.

-After immense anger, I had to take a step back and here are the 4 brutally honest truths I had to learn if I wanted to get shit as a woman in Corporate America.
+After immense anger, I had to take a step back and here are the four brutally honest truths I had to learn if I wanted to get shit as a woman in Corporate America.

 1. Sorry women, we are going to have to work harder and longer than anyone else

 Put in the hard work until the work pays off.
-We can't as a generation or gender walk through our professional careers with this air of entitlement.
-No, it's not acceptable.
-Yes, it's unfair.
+We can’t as a generation or gender walk through our professional careers with this air of entitlement.
+No, it’s not acceptable.
+Yes, it’s unfair.
 Do something about it locally, globally.
 Then while on the job, work hard, speak up, and keep moving forward.
-Simply put, dig in until there is no other option, no other argument that can be made against your cause.
+Simply put, dig in until there is no other option, no different argument that can be made against your cause.
 Work harder AND work smarter.
-It's not the time to cry over spilled perfume.
-It won't get us anything but watered down perfume.
+It’s not the time to cry over spilled perfume.
+It won’t get us anything but watered down perfume.
 We have to fight by digging deeper.

 2. It may be a bitter taste for our female warrior spirit to bite into, BUT, we are going to have to seek and accept help from men